 With the successful completion of the Pilot and Consolidation Phases, the EuroHeart Initiative is now entering its next chapter.
 This new phase will focus on:

-- Strengthening the EuroHeart Network: Increasing participation from more countries and healthcare institutions.
+- Strengthening the EuroHeart Network by increasing participation from more countries and healthcare institutions.

-- Enabling Advanced Data Analysis: Leveraging cutting-edge analytical tools to extract actionable insights.
+- Federated Analysis of data: Leveraging cutting-edge analytical tools to extract actionable insights.

 The EuroHeart Initiative remains dedicated to shaping the future of cardiovascular care through innovation, collaboration, and data-driven excellence.